naveedamar/CS50P/UFO Sightings Analyzer Version 1.1/README.md

 - Examine detailed reports, including timestamps, geographical coordinates, and reported shapes.

 ### 🗂️ Dataset
+The core of this project is the comprehensive dataset stored in: `data/ufo_sightings.csv`. \
 ### CSV Source Citing
 Name of the dataset : ufo-reports \
 Dataset creator's name : Sigmond Axel \
 Year & Month of dataset creation : 2014, July 9th\
-URL of the dataset : [https://github.com/planetsig/ufo-reports]\
+URL of the dataset : [https://github.com/planetsig/ufo-reports]

-The core of this project is the comprehensive dataset stored in: `data/ufo_sightings.csv`.

 This fascinating dataset contains over 80,000 records of UFO sightings spanning the last century.
 Each entry provides valuable information, including: